cselhistorians.org

 over a quarter of a century more -- Care & Share began collecting donations of

-clothing and gifts for distribution to clients for the November-December holidays,
+clothing and gifts for distribution to clients for the November-December holidays, at first, from the Sail Loft, as shown in these 1999 photos.

 Each clothing donation was carefully handled, folded, arranged in an orderly fashion, and made ready for a new, grateful recipient.
 Each donated toy or game was inspected and grouped appropriately by age and gender, then wrapped and labeled for holiday giving.